Paris Venues That Are Sure to Help You Get Your Groove On

 Few pursuits tap into the pleasures of nightlife more than dancing.
 Giving yourself over to the rhythms, the lights, and the energy is a total release.
 When you want that feeling, head to some of the best dance clubs in Paris.
 Top DJs get the energy moving, and your fellow clubbers ensure that there's plenty to see along the way.
-To follow the beautiful people, head to the VIP Room ; for a more rock-n-roll experience, give the Bus Palladium a try.
+To follow the beautiful people, head to Le Baron; for a Parisian dancing-under-the-stars experience, give Wanderlust a try.
 Either way, 10Best will make sure you know the best places to dance in Paris.

 The Parisian entertainment industry is a pretty tight and clique-ish circle, and the main players tend to hang out together in the same clubs and bars.
 Le Baron is one of these clubs where you are guaranteed to spot some of these famous French faces from the worlds of cinema, music and arts.
 The nature of the business requires the existence of places where informal meetings can take place.
 This Parisian nightclub is one of those places where professionals can shake as many hands as necessary while indulging in a spot or two of shameless name-dropping.
 So, if you can't beat them: why not go and join them, or at least see if you can spot the actors from this year's Cesar's or even the Oscar-winning The Artist?
 (01 47 20 04 01)

 The feeling here is something akin to a Russian noble's hunting lodge, with its plush red upholstery, chandeliers and exposed wood beams.
 Once inside, you completely forget that you're just off the Champs-�lys�es.
 Club's decor is listed on the inventory of historic monuments.
-Champagne, cocktails, club, dancing.
+It has gone in and out of favor with the local Parisian crowd over the decades and is currently very much back 'in'.
+Cocktails, club, dancing.
 The sound is a mix by DJ Mika.
 The clientele ultra-trendy and you'll find businessmen, politicians, celebrities and golden girls and boys frequenting this chic-est of Parisian nightclubs.
 True to its Russian roots, shots of ice-cold vodka are served all night long (until 5am).
 (01 47 20 02 90)

 2 White Room